Eduard and Alexander Hornemann

 Alexander and Eduard Hornemann with their mother Eilisabeth, not dated. © Private collection, Hornemann family

-Their father, Philip Hornemann, was a buyer at Philips.
-People called him Flip.
+Their father, Philip Hornemann, worked as a buyer at Philips and was known as Flip.

-After the Wehrmacht invaded the Netherlands, he had to work in the SOBU (Special Development department) that Philips had established for the Jews.
-Jews felt they were safe from deportation there.
+After the Wehrmacht invaded the Netherlands, he was forced to work in the SOBU (Special Development department) that Philips had set up for Jews.
+Many Jews believed they were safe from deportation there.

-But on August 18, 1943, German troops surrounded the SOBU in Eindhoven.
-3,000 Jews were sent to the concentration camp Vught near 's-Hertogenbosch, where a seperate Philips factory was set up to manufacture measuring devices for the Wehrmacht.
+However, on August 18, 1943, German troops surrounded the SOBU in Eindhoven.
+3000 Jews were deported to the Vught concentration camp near 's-Hertogenbosch, where a separate Philips factory was established to manufacture measuring devices for the Wehrmacht.

 © Private collection, Hornemann family